serverless/serverless/docs/providers/aws/events/cloudwatch-event.md

           inputPath: '$.stageVariables'
 ```

-## Specify Description
+## Specifying a Description

-You can specify CloudWatch Event description
+You can also specify a CloudWatch Event description.

 ```yml
 functions: